 Student refunds are processed and distributed by the Finance Department.
 You will be notified via your SULC e-mail when your refund will be available for distribution.
-Refunds will be initially distributed within 7 days after the first day of class.
+Refunds will be distributed approximately 7 days after the first day of class.